sourcegraph/handbook/content/departments/data-analytics/search_analytics.md

 - **Source of truth:** [Amplitude](https://app.amplitude.com/analytics/sourcegraph/dashboard/90h2qwld) (see: “Search result clicked and search success (all users)” chart and the middle funnel labeled "SearchRestultsClicked".)

-## Search user definitions

-### Search Product DAUs

-A daily active product user for search is defined as

 ## Search reporting tools

 ### Looker